 Here are the four varieties I planted this year:

 Scarlet Nantes is like the gold standard of carrots.
 Everyone loves it.
 The carrots are nice and long and since they aren’t very tapered, they don’t break so readily when I pull them up.
 I don’t think I’ll ever not plant this variety.

 I really like the pale yellow Amarillo Carrot.
 It makes a pretty contrast to the orange in slaws, salads or cooked.
 I serve yellow carrots with green peas along with my yellow and green cucumbers on days the NDSU Bison play their home games.

 This year I tried the Purple Dragon–a pretty reddish purple on the outside and bright yellow in the middle.
-I liked this one a for it’s pretty color contrast and it kept that color contrast nicely after cooking.
+I liked this one for it’s pretty color contrast.
+It kept that color contrast nicely after cooking.
 The germination was quite a bit less than the other varieties, but I still think it’s worth planting again.

 This is the second year I’ve grown the Pusa Asita Black Carrot.
 Isn’t this a stunning carrot?
 It was developed to have more nutrients than other carrots and have a richer, more carroty flavor.
 I can attest to the flavor–it has great flavor.
 And the color is just brilliantly intense.
 I really liked it in salads and slaws–a very pretty accent.